 Regularly conservatories have a larger glass roof covering compared to traditional orangeries, and a low brick base.
 The walls are usually at least 50% glass, and the structure is normally built against the wall of the house with a closing door or window.
 Conservatories have a standalone heat source, which is separate from the main house.

 Is an Orangery better than a conservatory?

-An orangery Greenhouse can be a more stylish addition to your garden compared to a classic conservatory, due to the appealing traditional orangery design.
+Orangeries can be a more stylish addition to your garden compared to classic Greenhouse conservatories, due to the appealing traditional design.
 They are also considered better in terms of adding value to your home.

 Building an Orangery